Reasoning: Poor Sourcing, Failed Fact Checks, 3rd party Hate Group designations

 Funded by / Ownership

 The Clarion Project is a nonprofit that is funded through donations.
-Donors include the Donors Capital Fund, as well Sheldon Adelson who has donated a significant amount of money to President Donald Trump.
+Donors include the Donors Capital Fund and Sheldon Adelson, who has donated a significant amount of money to President Donald Trump.
 According to Charity Navigator, who rates charities, they have rated them 1 out of 4 stars, primarily because of its “accountability and transparency issues.”

 Analysis / Bias

 In review, The Clarion Project produces films that have been described as anti-Islamic propaganda.
 The website features a map that lists extremist groups in each state.
 The map only provides what they perceive as Islamic Extremist and do not include such organizations as the KKK or other right-wing extremist groups.
 The Clarion Project also offers a news section that provides commentary and analysis from a right-leaning perspective.
-Articles and headlines utilize moderately loaded language that is derogatory toward Muslims such as this: Is Muslim Reform Even Possible?
-When it comes to sourcing they rely on a mix of credible sources as well as poor sources such as The Blaze and Jihad Watch.
+Articles and headlines utilize moderately loaded language that is derogatory toward Muslims: Is Muslim Reform Even Possible?
+When it comes to sourcing, they rely on a mix of credible sources and poor sources such as The Blaze and Jihad Watch.